Sergeant-at-Arms of the Senate of the Philippines

-The sergeant-at-arms of the Senate of the Philippines (Tagapamayapa ng Senado ng Pilipinas) is the officer designated to secure and maintain order in the Senate of the Philippines as directed by the Senate president or secretary, and is responsible for both physical and logical security for the members of the Senate, their staff, offices of the Secretariat, and all properties located within the premises of the upper chamber of Congress.
+The sergeant-at-arms of the Senate of the Philippines (Tagapamayapa ng Senado ng Pilipinas), whose office is known as the Office of the Sergeant-at-Arms (OSAA; /tl/), is the officer responsible for maintaining order and security in the Senate of the Philippines under the direction of the Senate president or the secretary of the Senate.
+The office is also responsible for the physical and logical security of senators, their staff, the offices of the Secretariat, and Senate properties within the premises of the upper chamber of the Congress of the Philippines.

-The current Senate sergeant-at-arms is retired Police Major General Mao Aplasca.
+The current Senate sergeant-at-arms is retired Police Major General Alfred Corpus, serving since June 3, 2026.

 Powers and duties

 Senate Sergeant-at-Arms Lt.
-Gen. Roberto T. Ancan, AFP (Ret.), holding the Senate Mace, with Senate President Migz Zubiri before the opening of the Second Regular Session of the 19th Congress.
+Gen. Roberto T. Ancan, AFP (Ret.), holding the Senate mace, with Senate President Migz Zubiri before the opening of the second regular session of the 19th Congress.

 According to Rule VI, Section 8 of the Rules of the Senate, the duties and powers of the Sergeant-at-Arms are: